openebs-archive/openebs-docs/docs/deployjiva.md

       openebs-standard            openebs.io/provisioner-iscsi                               14m
       standard (default)          kubernetes.io/gce-pd  									14m

-2. Create a **openebs-config.yaml** in your node and paste below yaml files to create Storage Pool on your hosted path on the Node.
-Jiva storage pool will be created by default on "/var/openebs" inside the hosted path on the nodes.
+2. Create an **openebs-config.yaml** file in your node and paste the below yaml file to create a Storage Pool on your hosted path on the Node.
+Jiva storage pool will be created by default at *var/openebs* inside the hosted path on the nodes.

       ```
       ---